thomotron/Rolly/README.md

 # Rolly
-A simple Discord roll call bot for our Arma 3 unit
+A simple Discord roll call bot for our Arma 3 unit.

 Rolly takes in reacts from members and colours their cells in a Google Sheets spreadsheet green, yellow, or red to represent attendance.